GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I've been coding through this night on my tribute page for Dr. Jose Rizal.
 And I thought it would beasy as I learn some basics but I've been struggling on some styling.
 Therefore, I look some codes on the example to understand it well and how it works.

+### Day 62: April 5, 2021 | Monday

+**Today's Progress**: Submitted my tribute page to freecodecamp.org and going to the 2nd task which is building a survey form.

+**Thoughts**: Just newly started my survey form and I hope I can code it tomorrow even I get distracted by many things on the internet.